 He is very playful and loves to run and hop around.
 Caesar is currently taking three medications to help is heart beat normally.

 'Normal' heartbeat or not, Caesar has a big heart and is hoping to find his forever home soon.
 He is good with other dogs, small or large, however, will do best with someone who will correct him.
 Caesar would not be a good fit for a home with cats.
-Caesar absolutely loves kids!
+Caesar is ok with kids.

 Good with other dogs, ideally larger